-† Independent within the meaning of the NYSE listing standards.
+[†] Independent within the meaning of the NYSE listing standards.

 Ernest S. Rady.
 Mr. Rady has served as Chairman of our Board since the completion of our initial public offering in January 2011 and as our President and Chief Executive Officer since September 2015.
 Mr. Rady has over 50 years of experience in real estate management and development, having founded American Assets, Inc. in 1967 and currently serving as its president and chairman of its board of directors.
 In 1971, Mr. Rady also founded Insurance Company of the West and Westcorp, a financial services holding company.
-From 1973 until 2006, Mr. Rady served as chairman and chief executive officer of Western Financial from 1994 until 1996 and from 1998 until 2006.
+From 1973 until 2006, Mr. Rady served as chairman and chief executive officer of Westcorp.
+Mr. Rady served as chairman of Western Financial Bank from 1982 until 2006 and chief executive officer of Western Financial from 1994 until 1996 and from 1998 until 2006.
 Mr. Rady also served as a director of WFS Financial Inc., an automobile finance company, from 1988 until 2006 and as chairman from 1995 until 2006.
 From 2006 until 2007, Mr. Rady served as chairman of dealer finance business and California banking business for Wachovia Corporation, and also served as a director from 2006 until 2008.
 Mr. Rady currently serves as chairman of the board of directors of Insurance Company of the West, chairman of the Dean's Advisory Council of the Rady School of Management at the University of California, San Diego and trustee of the Salk Institute for Biological Sciences.
 Mr. Rady received his degrees in commerce and law, and an Honorary Degree of Doctor of Laws, from the University of Manitoba.
 Our Board determined that Mr. Rady should serve as a director based on his wealth of experience in the commercial real estate and financial services industries.

 Thomas S. Olinger.
 Mr. Olinger has served as a member of our Board since the completion of our initial public offering in January 2011.
 Since May 2012, Mr. Olinger has served as chief financial officer of Prologis, Inc., a global operator and developer of logistics real estate.
-From June 2011 to May 2012, Mr. Olinger served as chief integration officer of Prologis, Inc. From 2007 to June 2011, Mr. Olinger served as chief financial officer of AMB Property Corporation, a global operator and developer of logistics real estate.
+From June 2011 to May 2012, Mr. Olinger served as chief integration officer of Prologis, Inc. From 2007 to June 2011, Mr. Olinger served as chief financial officer of AMB Property Corporation, a global operator and developer of logistics real estate, which was merged with and into Prologis, Inc. in June 2011.
 From 2002 until 2007, Mr. Olinger served as vice president and corporate controller of Oracle Corporation, a computer hardware and software company.
 Mr. Olinger began his professional career in 1988 with Arthur Andersen LLP as an auditor and Mr. Olinger became a partner in 1999, during which time Mr. Olinger served various REITs.
 Mr. Olinger received his Bachelor of Science degree in finance from Indiana University.
 Our Board determined that Mr. Olinger should serve as a director based on his wealth of experience in the real estate industry, as well as his financial background.
 Mr. Olinger is currently the Chairperson of our Audit Committee and is a member of our Governance Committee.
-As of our Annual Meeting, Mr. Olinger will remain Chairperson of our Audit Committee, become a member of our Compensation Committee and no longer be a member of our Governance Committee.
+As of our Annual Meeting, Mr. Olinger will remain Chairperson of our Audit Committee.